 Any service provider with an assigned Operating Company Number (OCN), as maintained by the National Exchange Carrier Association, Inc. (NECA), is eligible to participate.
 Other parties, such as equipment manufacturers, may participate if they have solutions relevant to the SHAKEN framework available to test.

+Participants wishing to test their products/services must also complete the Robocalling Testbed Use Policy.
 To learn more about the ATIS Robocalling Testbed and how to participate, visit: neustar.biz/atis-testbed.